a1v0/a1v0.de/draft-articles/format-ups-shipping-payload.md

 ## Minimum viable payload for UPS Shipping API

-To make your life easier, here's the bare minimum JSON payload for a shipment.
+To make your life easier, here's the bare minimum JSON payload for a shipment using the Shipping API.
 It's a little more than the docs would have you believe.

+Not all values in the fields are desirable for every user, so don't just copy and paste.
+Make sure you use the option values that apply to your company.

+Also, there are additional requirements if you're shipping abroad.
+The minimum requirements for this are incredibly varied and depend on whether you're US-based, so these details haven't been included below.

 ```json
 {